fliphess/forky/README.md

 - [X] socket listener to send raw irc to server
 - [X] check if user is login or reply in restriction
 - [X] rewrite decrypt / socket server thing to log incoming data for each user
-- [ ] trigger module that updates seen data
-- [ ] .seen <user> module that gets the last seen data from database
-- [ ] .quotes module
+- [X] add quote module
-- [ ] auto ban on join

 - [ ] auto load module
-- [ ] listener module that auto logout all parted/quitted/left
-- [ ] auto channel to +i mode
+- [ ] auto channel to +i mode module
 - [ ] superuser module to request all data of a user, send in privmsg
-- [ ] fix endless reload loop in multiple threads while func.thread(False)
+- [ ] fix endless reload loop in multiple threads while func.thread(False) in reload module
 - [ ] remove any other user restriction but the ones in the user model

 ### ORM
 - [X] adjust willie modules to use django orm and add to modules + initial_data.json
 - [X] Quotes Model
 - [X] Separate models into apps
-- [ ] Last seen field in user model

 - [ ] edit django settings module or store all non-django settings in database
 - [ ] channel modes in channel model
 - [ ] event/socket_logging/channel_logging model for stats etc, with rotation